Rolleston, Queensland: Geography

 Rolleston is located on the Comet River, 335 km west of Gladstone, 263 kilometres (163 mi) north of Roma and 694 km northwest of Brisbane.
 Springsure, the nearest town, lies 71 km to the north-west.
-Rolleston is at the junction of the Carnarvon, Gregory and Dawson highways.
+Rolleston is at the junction of the Carnarvon and Dawson highways.

 There is a large coal mine 13 km to the west called the Rolleston coal mine.